vincreins/28736907_Fin_Metrics/README.md

 Question 6

 In this question, I will construct a Global Balanced Index Fund portfolio using traded global indexes.
 The analysis will incorporate a long-only strategy with monthly data post-2010, focusing on risk and return optimization using a covariance matrix and mean forecasts based on a look-back period of less than three years.
 The portfolio will adhere to constraints on asset exposure, including limits of 60% for equities, 25% for bonds and credit instruments, and 40% for single assets, with quarterly rebalancing applied.
-The goal is to design a balanced, diversified portfolio while exploring various analytical perspectives and methodologies.

 ```{r}
 MAA <- read_rds("/Users/x/Downloads/28736907_Fin_Metrics/Questions/Question6/data/MAA.rds")